Falkland Islands sovereignty dispute: Pre-settlement claims

 Spain made claims that the Falkland Islands were held under provisions in the 1713 Treaty of Utrecht, which defined the limits of the Spanish Empire in the Americas.
 However, the treaty only promised to restore the territories in the Americas held prior to the War of the Spanish Succession.
-The Falkland Islands was not held at the time, and were not mentioned in the treaty.
+The Falkland Islands were not held at the time, nor were they mentioned in the treaty.

 Early settlements

 France was the first country to establish a permanent settlement in the Falkland Islands, with the foundation of Port-Saint-Louis on East Falkland by French explorer Louis Antoine de Bougainville in 1764.
+Back in France, King Louis XV formally ratified possession of the islands on 12 September 1764.
 The French colony consisted of a small fort and some settlements with a population of around 250.
 The islands were named after the Breton port of Saint-Malo as the Îles Malouines, which remains the French name for the islands.

 In 1765, Captain John Byron landed on Saunders Island.
 He then explored the coasts of the other islands and claimed the archipelago for Britain.
 The following year, Captain John MacBride returned to Saunders Island and constructed a fort named Port Egmont.